Your Whole Body Needs You to Treat Your Sleep Apnea

 Women with untreated OSA may suffer from impaired ovarian function linked to infertility.9

-Pregnant women may develop OSA situationally due to the normal swelling that comes with pregnancy, which means it can be temporary, disappearing once the pregnancy weight is lost.
+Pregnant women may develop OSA situationally.
+That is, they can have OSA due to the normal swelling that comes with pregnancy.
+This also means their OSA can be temporary, disappearing once the pregnancy weight is lost.
 Unfortunately, this doesn’t always happen.

 For some, untreated OSA increases the frequency of overnight urination.
 This isn’t due to overactive bladder, but to the stress response that corresponds with the frequent awakenings caused by episodes of OSA.
 Several times a night means sleep fragmentation prevails.